 In retrospect, I wish I could’ve lived more in the moment and taken it all in.

-REMEMBERING PHYLLIS DILLER, ANDY WILLIAMS AND DICK CLARK IN 2012
+REMEMBERING PHYLLIS DILLER, ANDY WILLIAMS, DICK CLARK & JIM RISSMILLER

 At the age of 18, just prior to my first year in college, I got a job working at a new restaurant in Westlake Village, California owned by Phyllis Diller called Philli Dilli Chili.
 I was the cook along with Phyllis’ son-in-law, Marv.
 Her daughter, Stephanie, managed the restaurant.
 You’d be hard pressed to find a nicer, more genuine, person than Phyllis.
 She was as kind as she was funny.
 We kept in touch a few times since, and I’m glad that our paths crossed.
 She was a legend and a pioneer in comedy.
 She will be missed.